-The Detective Division is comprised of one Lieutenant overseeing two Sergeants and four Detectives, who together handle duties in the Criminal Division, the Narcotics Division, and the Evidence Division.
+The Detective Division is overseen by a Captain.
+The detective division is directly supervised by a Lieutenant overseeing two Sergeants and four Detectives, who together handle duties in the Criminal Division, the Narcotics Division, and the Evidence Division.
 These Detectives work closely with Investigators from surrounding police agencies in Broome, Tioga, Chenango, and Cortland Counties; as well as agencies throughout New York State and the United States.

 The Detective Division is responsible for the investigation of all serious crimes, and manpower permitting, the investigation of lesser crimes.